bressanmarcos/bressanmarcos.github.io/index.md

 ## Projects
-- [cimrdf.py](pages/cimrdf.py) - An open source tool to handle CIM RDF (IEC 61970-501) documents in Python
+- [cimrdf.py](pages/cimrdf.py) - An open source tool to handle CIM RDF (IEC 61970-501) documents in Python.
+- [CountingCandles](pages/countingcandles.py) - A software to count candles sequence of same color for IQOption and to detect trends.